gbmhunter/blog/content/pages/pcb-design/testpoints/_index.md

 A common and easy way to add test points onto a PCB is to leave some vias **untented**.
 This means that they don't get covered in solder mask, and you can easily probe them.
 Their circular nature holds the probe well to!
 The picture below shows two untented-vias, A and B, being used a test points.

 {{< figure src="/images/electronics-misc/pcb-untented-vias-as-test-points.jpg" caption="Notice the untented vias on a PCB.
-These can be used as test-points in space-constrained designs." caption-position="bottom" width="500px" >}}
+These can be used as test-points in space-constrained designs."  width="500px" >}}

 # Purpose-Built Testpoints